Modeling, Simulation and Visualization of

 As we will explain at length in the Computation chapter, MuJoCo is based on a novel mathematical model of the physics of contact and other constraints.
 This model is inherently soft, in the sense that pushing harder against a constraint will always result in larger acceleration, and so the inverse dynamics can be uniquely defined.
 This is desirable because it yields a convex optimization problem and enables analyses that rely on inverse dynamics, and furthermore most contacts that we need to model in practice have some softness.
 However once we allow soft constraints, we are effectively creating a new type of dynamics - namely deformation dynamics - and now we must specify how these dynamics behave.
 This calls for elaborate parameterization of contacts and other constraints, involving the attributes solref and solimp that can be set per constraints and will be described later.

 An often confusing aspect of this soft model is that gradual contact slip cannot be avoided.
 Similarly, frictional joints will gradually yield under gravity.
 This is not because the solver is unable to prevent slip, in the sense of reaching the friction cone or friction loss limit, but because it is not trying to prevent slip in the first place.
 Recall that larger force against a given constraint must result in larger acceleration.
 If slip were to be fully suppressed, this key property would have to be violated.
 So if you see gradual slip in your simulation, the intuitive explanation may be that the friction is insufficient, but that is rarely the case in MuJoCo.
 Instead the solref and solimp parameter vectors need to be adjusted in order to reduce this effect.
 Increasing constraint impedance (first two elements of solimp) as well as the global mjModel.opt.impratio setting can be particularly effective.
 Such adjustment often requires smaller time steps to keep the simulation stable, because they make the nonlinear dynamics more difficult to integrate numerically.
-We may eventually add a solver that explicitly suppresses slip, but even if we do, it will be better to avoid it whenever possible.
-This is because such a solver will deviate from our general soft-constraint formulation and will be incompatible with any inverse-dynamics methods built on top of MuJoCo.
+Slip is also reduced by the Newton solver which is more accurate in general.

 Types, names, ids